COP3504CSp25/ProgDocs/docs/style-guide.md

 - `malloc`, `realloc`, `calloc`, and `free`
     - These C functions are superseded by `new` and `delete`, and don't play nicely with classes.

+- `typedef`
+    - Again, this C keyword is superseded by the `using` keyword, which has an easier syntax and is much more versatile.

+- Excessive use of `auto`, especially on built-in types

+    While the `auto` keyword is nice, it can be another footgun source.
+Let's play a guessing game to see why.
+All you need to do is guess what type the `auto` keyword declares in the following code block.

+    ```cpp
+    auto number = -1;
+    auto another_number = 10000000000;
+    auto str = "Text";
+    ```
+    Were your answers `int`, `long`, and `const char*`?
+You probably got the last one wrong.
+By turning off our static-typing, we get unexpected behavior.
+Don't use `auto` unless you know *exactly* what you're getting back.

 ## **Closing Comments**